prerender/prerender_rails/README.md

 	$ export PRERENDER_SERVICE_URL=<new url>

-As alternatie you can pass `prerender_service_url` option while during initialization of middleware
+As an alternative, you can pass `prerender_service_url` in the options object during initialization of the middleware

 ``` ruby
 config.middleware.use Rack::Prerender, prerender_service_url: '<new url>'